northstowekarate/northstowekarate.github.io/posts/2024/07/17/index.md

 ---
 layout: base.njk
 title: Northstowe Karate Club - Third Session
-description: Northstowe Karate Clubs third session summary and additional information
+description: For our third session we did a recap of techniques, mae geri and kihon kata
 date: 2024-07-17
 ---
 ## Third session